Frequently Asked Questions

 Yes, some have a deeper meaning than others.
-See explanation below.
+See below.

 Why are some named after women?

 This answer may surprise some reader.
 The skirts are either named after women who passed away from cancer or survived cancer.
-We try to match the design to the women's personality of the woman as best as we can.
+We try to match the design to the personality of the women as best as we can.

 Others are named after women who designed the skirt or provided a skirt sample For example: